code-423n4/2024-05-arbitrum-foundation/README.md

 - Any issues whose root cause exists in nitro-contracts@xxxxxx is considered out of scope but may be eligible for our [bug bounty](https://immunefi.com/bug-bounty/arbitrum/).

-✅ SCOUTS: Please format the response above 👆 so its not a wall of text and its readable.

 # Overview